Anthony Brooke: Death

 Brooke died at his home, Rumah Brooke, in Wanganui on 2 March 2011, at the age of 98.
 His death coincided with the anniversary of the deaths of two of the four members of the Sarawak Anti-Cession Movement, Rosli Dhoby and Awang Ramli Amit, who were hanged at Kuching Central Prison on 2 March 1950, while the two others, Bujang Suntong and Morshidi Sidek, were hanged on 27 March.

-The Brooke Heritage Trust stated that Brooke's ashes would be buried, per his last wish, at the Brooke Family Graveyard, near Fort Marguerita in Sarawak, on 21 September 2013.
+The Brooke Heritage Trust stated that Brooke's ashes would be buried, per his last wish, at the Brooke Family Graveyard, near Fort Margherita in Sarawak, on 21 September 2013.
 His ashes travelled to Sarawak in an urn made by Whanganui potter Ross Mitchell-Anyon.
-On the stated date, the International Day of Peace, in a private ceremony attended by Brooke's widow Gita, his grandson Jason Brooke, British Deputy High Commissioner Ray Kyles, and New Zealand High Commissioner David Pine, Brooke's ashes were buried near Fort Marguerita.
+On the stated date, the International Day of Peace, in a private ceremony attended by Brooke's widow Gita, his grandson Jason Brooke, British Deputy High Commissioner Ray Kyles, and New Zealand High Commissioner David Pine, Brooke's ashes were buried near Fort Margherita.